Daily living

 • Living with a different family for some/all of the time

-Shared Lives schemes match someone who needs care with an approved carer.
-The carer shares their family and community life, and gives care and support to the person with care needs.
-Some people will move in with their carer while others will be regular day time or overnight visitors.
+Shared Lives schemes match someone who needs care with an approved Carer.
+The Carer shares their family and community life, and gives care and support to the person with care needs.
+Some people will move in with their Carer while others will be regular day time or overnight visitors.
 North Yorkshire’s Shared Lives team can be contacted on northyorkshiresharedlives@pss.org.uk

 • Living in a residential setting